YSPlop/portfolio-v2/public/blogs/devops-challenge-3/index.md

 ## Introducing Today's Project!

-In this project, I will demonstrate the use of Code Artefact my Amazon in the CI/CD pipeline.
+In this project, I will demonstrate the use of Code Artifact my Amazon in the CI/CD pipeline.
 Im doing this project to learn how to upload/manage packages and integrate it as part of the CI/CD pipeline.

 ### Key tools and concepts